 Sao Tome City – The Capital

-Be sure to stop at the white Sao Sebastiao Museum, a fort built by the Portuguese turned into exhibitions of historical artifacts.
+Be sure to stop at the white Sao Sebastiao Museum, a fort built by the Portuguese turned into an exhibition of historical artefacts.
 Also, don’t forget to visit the busy central market to experience getting lost in a sea of Sao Tomean mamas trying to sell you all sorts of fish.

-Morro Peixe also hosts an incubation center for the local sea turtles, due to their frequent appearance on neighboring beaches.
+Morro Peixe also hosts an incubation centre for the local sea turtles, due to their frequent appearance on neighbouring beaches.